1994 Oregon Ducks football team: Washington

 In previous matchups, Oregon had their share of disappointment: Mark Lee returned a punt 59 yards for touchdown to win the game in 1979.
 The defense held the #9-ranked Huskies to 109 yards and 3 first downs in 1984, but still fell 17–10.
 This, combined with Washington's 17–4 record against the Ducks, including a five-game win streak, had many Oregon fans fearing the worst.

 In the 1994 edition of the heated rivalry with the University of Washington, the #9-ranked Huskies came into Autzen Stadium with a 5–1 record, including a victory over the University of Miami, snapping a 58-game home winning streak.
 The game was a tough and close contest, with the Ducks clinging to a 24–20 lead late in the game.
-UW quarterback Damon Huard guided the Huskies to a first down on the 9-yard line with plenty of time remaining.
-Huard dropped back and whipped the ball to wide receiver Dave Janoski.
-U of O freshman cornerback Kenny Wheaton stepped in front of the pass, intercepted it and headed up the sideline for a clinching touchdown, putting Oregon ahead for good 31–20.
+Washington quarterback Damon Huard guided the Huskies to a first down on the 9 yard line with plenty of time remaining.
+Huard dropped back and whipped the ball towards wide receiver Dave Janoski.
+Ducks freshman cornerback Kenny Wheaton stepped in front of the pass, intercepted it and headed up the sideline for a clinching touchdown, putting Oregon ahead for good 31–20.
+A replay of the interception—now referred to as "The Pick"—is played at every Ducks home game before the team runs onto the field.

-Oregon won its final six games to carry them to the Rose Bowl.
-It's now tradition at all of the Oregon Ducks football games to play "The Pick" on the DuckVision right before the Ducks run onto the field.